babarot/emoji-cli/README.md

 ### `EMOJI_CLI_FILTER`

-It is defaults to `fzf:peco:percol:gof`. `EMOJI_CLI_FILTER` is the interactive filter command in order to use select emoji.
+It is defaults to `fzf-tmux -d 15%:fzf:peco:percol`. `EMOJI_CLI_FILTER` is the interactive filter command in order to use select emoji.
 It is separated by colon like the `PATH` environment variable.

 ### `EMOJI_CLI_KEYBIND`